fruitflybrain/ffbo.neurokernel_component/README.md

 ### Setup

 In order to run Neurokernel component, you will need to install the nvidia-container-runtime, which interfaces between Docker and GPUs on the host machine, and set it as the default Docker runtime.
-This can be done on Debian-based linux systems using:
+This can be done on Ubuntu using:

-    sh setup_gpu.sh
+    sh nvidia-setup-ubuntu.sh

 For more information, see [https://github.com/nvidia/nvidia-container-runtime](https://github.com/nvidia/nvidia-container-runtime).